Bilenie/code-refactor/README.md

 N/A

 ##Usage
-  - Open the deployed URL into web- browser. "https://bilenie.github.io/code-refactor/"
+  - Open the deployed URL in the web browser. "https://bilenie.github.io/code-refactor/"
   - Open the git URL to see the repo. " https://github.com/Bilenie/code-refactor.git "
 ![alt text](./assets/images/code-refactor-image.jpg)
-  - The deployed web page should look like the above img.
+  - The deployed web page should look like the above image.

 ##Credit

-  - Thanks to my SSA, Instructor, TA, and class mate for helping.
+  - Thanks to my SSA, Instructor, TA, and classmate for helping.
-  - Recieved a feed back and was able to debug.
+  - Received feedback and was able to debug.

 ##License